datastax/dsbulk/manual/settings.md

 Default: **32768**.

+#### --driver.advanced.auth-provider.class<br />--datastax-java-driver.advanced.auth-provider.class _&lt;arg&gt;_

+The class of the authentication provider.
+If it is not qualified, the driver assumes that it resides in one of the following packages:
+- `com.datastax.oss.driver.internal.core.auth`
+- `com.datastax.dse.driver.internal.core.auth`

+The DSE driver provides 3 implementations out of the box:
+- `PlainTextAuthProvider`: uses plain-text credentials.
+It requires the `username` and `password` options.
+Should be used only when authenticating against Apache Cassandra(R) clusters; not recommended when authenticating against DSE clusters.
+- `DsePlainTextAuthProvider`: provides SASL authentication using the PLAIN mechanism for DSE clusters secured with DseAuthenticator.
+It requires the `username` and `password` options, and optionally, an `authorization-id`.
+- `DseGssApiAuthProvider`: provides GSSAPI authentication for DSE clusters secured with `DseAuthenticator`.
+Read the javadocs of this authenticator for detailed instructions.

+You can also specify a custom class that implements `AuthProvider` and has a public constructor with a `DriverContext` argument (to simplify this, the driver provides two abstract classes that can be extended: `DsePlainTextAuthProviderBase` and `DseGssApiAuthProviderBase`).

+You can also specify a custom class that implements AuthProvider and has a public constructor with a DriverContext argument.

+Default: **null**.

+#### -u,<br />--driver.advanced.auth-provider.username<br />--datastax-java-driver.advanced.auth-provider.username _&lt;string&gt;_

+The username to use to authenticate against a cluster with authentication enabled.
+Providers that accept this setting:

+ - `PlainTextAuthProvider`
+ - `DsePlainTextAuthProvider`

+Default: **null**.

+#### -p,<br />--driver.advanced.auth-provider.password<br />--datastax-java-driver.advanced.auth-provider.password _&lt;string&gt;_

+The password to use to authenticate against a cluster with authentication enabled.
+Providers that accept this setting:

+ - `PlainTextAuthProvider`
+ - `DsePlainTextAuthProvider`

+Default: **null**.

+#### --driver.advanced.ssl-engine-factory.class<br />--datastax-java-driver.advanced.ssl-engine-factory.class _&lt;string&gt;_

+The class of the SSL engine factory.
+If it is not qualified, the driver assumes that it resides in the package `com.datastax.oss.driver.internal.core.ssl`.
+The driver provides a single implementation out of the box: `DefaultSslEngineFactory`, that uses the JDK's built-in SSL implementation.

+You can also specify a custom class that implements `SslEngineFactory` and has a public constructor with a `DriverContext` argument.

+Default: **null**.

+#### --driver.advanced.ssl-engine-factory.cipher-suites<br />--datastax-java-driver.advanced.ssl-engine-factory.cipher-suites _&lt;list&lt;string&gt;&gt;_

+The cipher suites to enable when creating an SSLEngine for a connection.
+This setting is only required when using the default SSL factory.
+If it is not present, the driver won't explicitly enable cipher suites on the engine, which according to the JDK documentations results in "a minimum quality of service".

+Default: **null**.

 #### --driver.advanced.ssl-engine-factory.hostname-validation<br />--datastax-java-driver.advanced.ssl-engine-factory.hostname-validation _&lt;boolean&gt;_

 Whether or not to require validation that the hostname of the server certificate's common name matches the hostname of the server being connected to.
 This setting is only required when using the default SSL factory.
 If not set, defaults to true.

 Default: **true**.

+#### --driver.advanced.ssl-engine-factory.truststore-path<br />--datastax-java-driver.advanced.ssl-engine-factory.truststore-path _&lt;string&gt;_

+The locations used to access truststore contents.
+If either truststore-path or keystore-path are specified, the driver builds an SSLContext from these files.
+This setting is only required when using the default SSL factory.
+This setting is only required when using the default SSL factory.
+If neither option is specified, the default SSLContext is used, which is based on system property configuration.

+Default: **null**.

+#### --driver.advanced.ssl-engine-factory.truststore-password<br />--datastax-java-driver.advanced.ssl-engine-factory.truststore-password _&lt;string&gt;_

+The password used to access truststore contents.
+This setting is only required when using the default SSL factory.

+Default: **null**.

+#### --driver.advanced.ssl-engine-factory.keystore-path<br />--datastax-java-driver.advanced.ssl-engine-factory.keystore-path _&lt;string&gt;_

+The locations used to access keystore contents.
+If either truststore-path or keystore-path are specified, the driver builds an SSLContext from these files.
+This setting is only required when using the default SSL factory.
+If neither option is specified, the default SSLContext is used, which is based on system property configuration.

+Default: **null**.

+#### --driver.advanced.ssl-engine-factory.keystore-password<br />--datastax-java-driver.advanced.ssl-engine-factory.keystore-password _&lt;string&gt;_

+The password used to access keystore contents.
+This setting is only required when using the default SSL factory.

+Default: **null**.

 #### --driver.advanced.retry-policy.class<br />--datastax-java-driver.advanced.retry-policy.class _&lt;string&gt;_